Registered Name: OLDHAM COMMUNITY LEISURE LIMITED

 What does OCL do?

-The company is responsible for the management, operation and development of a number of Sports Centres/Swimming Pools and Synthetic Pitches in Oldham.
+The company is responsible for the management, operation and development of 11 Sports Centres/Swimming Pools and Synthetic Pitches in Oldham.

 Since it was formed on 17th November 2002 OCL has operated the facilities in partnership with other agencies to improve the health, well-being, and physical activity for the people of Oldham.